 - Kalaja Bala: Immunity that is influenced by seasonal traits as well as the age of an individual.

 - Yuktikrit Bala: The acquired immunity of an individual builds a defense against the specific antigen by means of appropriate diet, physical exercise, rest, and restorative therapy, also known as Rasayana.

 Rasayana (Ayurvedic therapy)

-Rasayana can be a diet, a medicine or even a lifestyle.
+Rasayana can be a diet, medicine, or even a lifestyle.
 It is a state of nourishment that strengthens the Ojas and Bala which in turn upholds the immunity of an individual.
 Rasayana contributes to the replenishment of body tissues thus promoting longevity, improved memory and intelligence and several other benefits.

 दीर्घमायुः स्मृतिं मेधामारोग्यं तरुणंवयः|

 वाक्सिद्धिं प्रणतिंकान्तिं लभते ना रसायनात्|

 लाभोपायो हि शस्तानां रसादीनां रसायनम्||८||

 By promotive treatment, one attains longevity, memory, intelligence, freedom from illness, youthfulness, excellence of luster, complexion, and voice, optimum strength of physique and sense organs, perfection in deliberation, respectability, and brilliance.
 Rasayana is the means of attaining excellent qualities of rasa etc. dhatus i.e. body cells and tissues